 Walter Waterman (WSS, Long Island Section)

 Dated: November 11, 2006.
-Updated: June 22, 2011.
+Updated: February 15, 2017.
 This compilation was prepared by Louis A. Alexander who wishes to thank, in particular, former Assistant Commissioners Robert H. Feller and Daniel A. Ruzow, former Chief Administrative Law Judges Robert S. Drew and Daniel E. Louis, former administrative law judge William J. Dickerson, and current administrative law judges Susan J. DuBois, Edward Buhrmaster, Kevin J. Casutto, and Daniel P. O'Connell for their assistance.
-To the extent that anyone has further information regarding past personnel of the Office of Hearings and Mediation Services that should be included in this listing or suggested revisions to the listing, please contact Louis A. Alexander at (518) 402-8537 or at firstname.lastname@example.org
+To the extent that anyone has further information regarding past personnel of the Office of Hearings and Mediation Services, please contact Louis A. Alexander at (518) 402-8537 or at firstname.lastname@example.org.

 1Names of current personnel are bolded.